 Wildfire ecologists, Natural resource managers, Environmentalists, Land managers, General ecologists, Agronomists and Foresters, Forestry Service professionals, Researchers in industry and academia

-Part 2: Extreme wildfire events and disasters: The roots of the problem
+Part 2.
+Extreme Wildfire Events and Disasters: The Root of the Problem

-9. Mitigation and preparedness as measures to cope with extreme wildfires and disasters (Alt Title "Social Science contributions to understanding human response to wildfire" )
+8. Mitigation and preparedness as measures to cope with extreme wildfires and disasters (Alt Title "Social Science contributions to understanding human response to wildfire" )

-10. Wildfire policies contribution to aggravate extreme wildfires and disaster occurrence
+10. Wildfire policies contribution to foster extreme wildfires

-12. Fire Smart Territory as an innovative approach to wildfire risk reduction
+11. Fire Smart Territory as an Innovative Approach to Wildfire Risk Reduction

 - No. of pages: